skip to content

 Prawn commercial fishing

-Commercial prawn fishers in Western Australia catch more than 3,000 tonnes of prawns a year.
-In 2011 more than 40 per cent were western king (king) prawns and more than 40 per cent were brown tiger (tiger) prawns.
+Commercial prawn fishers in Western Australia catch more than 2,000 tonnes of prawns a year.
+In 2014 more than 50 per cent were western king (king) prawns and almost 25 per cent were brown tiger (tiger) prawns.

 Other species targeted are banana prawns, found mainly from Exmouth northwards, endeavour prawns and coral prawns (a combined category of small species caught incidentally).
 At times, fishers also land other valuable species, such as crab, squid and scallops.